ostinelli/syn/README.md

 [![Build Status](https://travis-ci.org/ostinelli/syn.svg?branch=master)](https://travis-ci.org/ostinelli/syn)

 > THIS IS AN EXPERIMENTAL BRANCH WHICH ADDS SUPPORT FOR PROCESS GROUPS.
-THIS IS NOT PROPERLY TESTED, DO NOT USE OTHER THAN FOR FEEDBACK.
->
-> CONFLICT RESOLUTION FOR PG IS NOT YET IMPLEMENTED.

 # Syn
 **Syn** (short for _synonym_) is a global Process Registry and Process Group manager for Erlang.

 ## Introduction

+##### What is a Process Registry?
+A Process Registry allows to register a process on all the nodes with a single Key.
+Consider this the process equivalent of a DNS server: in the same way you can retrieve an IP address from a domain name, when you need to retrieve a process you can then use its Key across all the nodes.

+##### What is a Process Group?
+A Process Group is a named group which contains many processes.
+With the group Name, you can then retrieve the list of these processes, or publish a message to all of them.
+This mechanism allows for Publish / Subscribe patterns.

+##### What is Syn?
-Syn is a process registry that has the following features:
+Syn is both.
+It's a Process Registry and Process Group that has the following features:

- * Global process registry (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
+ * Global Process Registry (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
- * Global Process Group manager (i.e. a PG is uniquely identified with a Name across all the nodes of a cluster).
+ * Global Process Group manager (i.e. a group is uniquely identified with a Name across all the nodes of a cluster).
- * Publish a message to all members of a Process Group (PubSub mechanism).
  * Any term can be used as Key and Name.
+ * A message can be publish to all members of a Process Group (PubSub mechanism).
  * Fast writes.
  * Automatically handles conflict resolution (such as net splits).
  * Configurable callbacks.
- * Processes are automatically monitored and removed from the registry and Process Group if they die.
+ * Processes are automatically monitored and removed from the Process Registry and Process Groups if they die.

 ## Notes